 The Writing Center is a place to talk about your writing.
-We’ll listen to your goals for a particular assignment and help you identify strategies to meet them.
+We listen to your goals for a particular assignment and help you identify strategies to meet them.

 Expert writers ask for feedback from peers during the writing process.
 The Writing Center creates a space for doing the same.
 When you visit the Writing Center, you share and refine your ideas with a community of readers.
 Perhaps you’ll leave the session with some new ideas–or a better, more interesting question to ask.
 We’re here to listen and are eager to read your work at any stage of its development.
 If you’re having trouble getting started or sustaining your momentum, we can work with you on that, too.

 Writing needn’t be a solitary activity.
-In fact, scholars know it’s deeply social.
+In fact, scholars describe writing as a social and contextual act.
 In our everyday lives, we constantly do things with words.
-We use language to accomplish everyday tasks and to discover and create new meanings.
-What do you want to accomplish with a particular piece of writing?
-Who are–and who do you want to be–your readers?
-How can you best reach them?
+We use language to accomplish everyday tasks and to discover and create new meanings for ourselves and others.
+That’s why writing can assume so many different voices and forms.
+What do you want to accomplish with a particular piece of writing and what are its parameters?
+Who do imagine your audience to be and how can you best reach them?
 What are the range of choices available to you as you revise?
-Tell us your questions about your writing, and we’ll roll up our sleeves and help you find answers.
+Tell us your questions about your writing, and we’ll roll up our sleeves and help you arrive at answers.

 How Does It Work?

 The Writing Center Fellow is likely to open the conference with questions about your project: “What are you working on?”, “Where are you in the writing process?”, and “What would you like to focus on in our conversation?”
-We ask questions because we believe good consultations—like good conversations—are collaborative.
+We ask questions because we believe good consultations—like good conversations—are collaborative and the product of active listening.
 We also need this context so we can help you meet your goals.